brainhack101/introML/README.md

 Join the [brainhack slack](https://brainhack-slack-invite.herokuapp.com/) and the #main-dl-2018 (Dec 11th) and/or #main-nilearn-2018 (Dec 12th) channel.

-Breakfast (8:30 am) and lunch included.
+Breakfast (8:30 am) and lunch are included.
 The training sessions will run from 9 am to 5 pm both days.
 All training sessions will be at the Groupe Maurice amphitheatre, at the [centre de recherche de l'institut de gériatrie de Montréal](https://goo.gl/maps/ouhdXKKWtko).
 4545 Queen Mary Rd, Montreal, QC H3W 1W6, Canada.
 Metro station: snowdon (orange/blue lines), côte-des-neiges (blue line).
 ![CRIUGM](criugm.jpg)